iexcloud/docs/source/administration/monitoring-deployments.md

 1. Data processing (i.e., populating the table)
 1. Ingestion completion

-The Log Stream shows process milestones and the timing of concurrent processes.
+The Log Stream shows log messages from the past hour.
+It's a great resource for tracking process milestones and concurrent process timing.

+> **Note:** To access older log messages, use the API.
+See the [Get logs](https://iexcloud.io/docs/datasets-api/get-logs) API reference.

-To see a log message's details, double-click the message.
+To see a log stream message's details, double-click the message.
 The message details appear.

 ![](./monitoring-deployments/log-message-details.png)

-> **Note:** the log message timestamp is in UNIX epoch time.
+> **Note:** Log message timestamps are in UNIX epoch time.

 ## Ingestion Logs